-Travelers looking to book a hotel have over 15.5 million rooms to choose from.
+Travelers looking to book a hotel can choose from over 15.5 million rooms.
 When searching for the perfect hotel, visitors will find over 700,000 options across the globe—and that’s not counting the thousands of AirBnB homes and condos added every year.
 Hotel brands either fail or thrive in this competitive market.
 Is your hotel marketing drawing customers in, or pushing them away?

 The Door to Hotel Marketing Success Hinges on Brand Compliance